vg-json-data/sm-json-data/logicalRequirements.md

 ## Structure
 A logical requirement is an array of logical elements, which are implicitly linked by a logical AND.
 Those logical elements can be a number of things:
 * _The name of a helper._ Helpers are defined in [helpers.json](helpers.json) and they themselves represent a logical requirement.
 Those exist to reduce duplication and make logical requirements more readable.
 By convention, a helper's name should start with `h_`.
 * _The name of a tech._ Techs are defined in [tech.json](tech.json).
 Those represent a technique that players can perform, which may also imply logical requirements of their own.
+By convention, a tech's name should start with `can`.
 * _The name of an item._ Those are defined in [items.json](items.json).
 * _The name of a game flag._ Those are defined in [items.json](items.json), and are used to represent game events such as defeating a boss, or breaking the Maridia tube.
 By convention, a game flag's name should start with `f_`.
 * _"never"._ This indicates a logical element that cannot be fulfilled under any conditions.